-If you are a registered shareholder, you will be mailed our 2012 Annual Report unless you requested in writing not to receive one.
+As outlined above under the heading "Notice and Access", the Corporation has decided to send proxy-related materials to certain registered and beneficial shareholders using notice and access.
+If you are a registered shareholder and have not consented to electronic delivery, you will be mailed our 2013 Annual Report unless you requested in writing not to receive one.
+All other registered shareholders will receive the Annual Report through notice and access.
 If you wish to receive interim reports, please complete and return the appropriate card in this package or follow the instructions to indicate your preference on the internet.

+If you are a beneficial shareholder who has requested to receive proxy-related materials and you do not have existing instructions on your account to receive paper material, you will receive the Annual Report through notice and access.
+All other beneficial shareholders who have existing instructions on their account to receive paper material and have requested to receive the annual report will be mailed our 2013 Annual Report.
 If you are a beneficial shareholder and wish to receive the annual report and interim reports next year, please complete and return the appropriate card in this package or follow the instructions to indicate your preference on the internet.